Big O notation

 Big O notation is a mathematical notation that describes the approximate size of a function on a domain.
-Big O is a member of a family of notations invented by German mathematicians Paul Bachmann, Edmund Landau, and others, collectively called Bachmann–Landau notation or asymptotic notation.
-The letter O was chosen by Bachmann to stand for Ordnung, meaning the order of approximation.
+Big O is a member of a family of notations invented by the German mathematicians Paul Bachmann and Edmund Landau and expanded by others, collectively called Bachmann–Landau notation.
+The letter O stands for Ordnung, that is, the order of approximation.

-In computer science, big O notation is used to classify algorithms according to how their run time or space requirements (Note: Note that the "size" of the input [data stream] is typically used as an indication of -- [that is, it is assumed to "reflect"] -- how challenging a given instance is, of the problem to be solved.
-The amount of [execution] time, and the amount of [memory] space required to compute the answer, (or to "solve' the problem, whatever it is), are seen as indicating -- or "reflecting" -- the difficulty of that instance of the problem (along with, in some cases, [the 'related' issue, of] the power of the algorithm that is used by a certain program).
-For purposes of Computational complexity theory, Big O notation is used for [the "order of magnitude" of] all 3 of those: the size of the input [data stream], the amount of [execution] time required, and the amount of [memory] space required.) grow as the input size grows.
-In analytic number theory, big O notation is often used to express a bound on the difference between an arithmetical function and a better understood approximation; one well-known example is the remainder term in the prime number theorem.
-Big O notation is also used in many other fields to provide similar estimates.
+In computer science, big O notation is used to classify algorithms by how their run time or space requirements (Note: Note that the "size" of the input is typically used as an indication of how challenging a given instance is, of the problem to be solved.
+The amount of [execution] time, and the amount of [memory] space required to compute the answer, (or to "solve' the problem), are seen as indicating the difficulty of that instance of the problem.
+For purposes of Computational complexity theory, Big $O$ notation is used for an upper bound on [the "order of magnitude" of] all 3 of those: the size of the input [data stream], the amount of [execution] time required, and the amount of [memory] space required.) grow with the input.
+In analytic number theory, big O notation expresses bounds on the growth of an arithmetical function, as for the remainder term in the prime number theorem.